bergerbyte/netatmodisplay/README.md

 I have been using the Netatmo weather station for years, but unfortunately I can only access the data via the app or browser.
 However, weather stations from other manufacturers with a display are difficult to read or too bright and simply not smart.

-Netatmo brings a lot of data: Temperature, humidity, air pressure, CO2, these can be super displayed on a 7.5 "eInk display from Waveshare.
+Netatmo brings a lot of data: Temperature, humidity, air pressure, CO2, these can be super displayed on a 7.5" eInk display from Waveshare.

 ![Netatmo Display eInk](https://raw.githubusercontent.com/bergerbyte/netatmodisplay/main/assets/example.jpeg)